umrlastig/laura-wenclik/README.md

 To get invited in this LASTIG organization, please contact one of the administrators of the organization (for instance your research team leader) with the login of your Github account.

 ## Create your homepage repository
 Once you are a member of the [UMR LASTIG organization](https://github.com/umrlastig/), you can create a new repository on the Github website by clicking on the green up-right button "New".
 Then, you have to give information on your repository (see the example in the image below).
-Please select a "Public" repository, it will help for the management of the website.
+Please select a "Public" repository, it will help for the management of the website, and check the box "Initialize this repository with a README".

 ![Create a new repository](img/new_repo.png)